syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ## Add custom tool to Toolbar

-The Rich Text Editor allows to configure your own tools to its toolbar using [RichTextEditorCustomToolbarItems](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorCustomToolbarItems.html) tag directive with in a [RichTextEditorToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html).
-The tools can be plain text, icon, HTML template.
-You can also define the order and group where the tool should be included.
+The Rich Text Editor allows you to configure your own tools to its toolbar using the [RichTextEditorCustomToolbarItems](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorCustomToolbarItems.html) tag directive within a [RichTextEditorToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html).
+The tools can be plain text, icon, or HTML template.
+Also, define the order and group where the tool should be included.

-This sample shows how to add your own tools to toolbar of the Rich Text Editor.
+This sample shows how to add your tools to the toolbar of the Rich Text Editor.
 The `Ω` command is added to insert special characters in the editor.

-Refer to the following code snippet for custom tool with tooltip text which will be included in [RichTextEditorToolbarSettings.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Items) property.
+Refer to the following code sample for the custom tool with the tooltip text, which will be included in the [RichTextEditorToolbarSettings.Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Items property.

 {% tabs %}
 {% highlight razor %}